Roelanb/d3-excelgrid/vibecoding/ReportMaker/reportmaker.md

 [X] On the proterties tab make the sections (like Layout, typography etc) collapsable [X] show the filename of the report in the title
-[ ] Add extra properties to the report, Report name, description, author, etc [ ] make the report parameters collapsed by default
+[X] Add extra properties to the report, Report name, description, author, etc [X] make the report parameters collapsed by default
+[ ] add a version nr to the report json structure.
+[ ] Add a report metadata object, this can be used to add the page number, total page count, current date and time to the report.
+[ ] Save busy text can be improved

 Sql editor
 [ ] Allow for complex sql queries to be used in the dataregion.
 Add a sql editor to edit the sql command easily.
-[ ] Improve the comples sql editor, add a button to edit the text in a larger window.
+[ ] Improve the complex sql editor, add a button to edit the text in a larger window.

 Table layout improvments:
 - add the possibitlity to style the header row, allow the user to click on the header row or cell and use the textbox syyle options